Correlation functions for the $N^*(1535)$ and the inverse problem: Conclusions

 \section{Conclusions}

 We address the problem of constructing the correlation functions of the $K^0 \Sigma^+, K^+ \Sigma^0, K^+ \Lambda$ and $\eta p$ channels.
 These channels, in particular the $K \Sigma$ channels, are responsible for the appearance of the $N^*(1535)$ state, that becomes dynamically generated by these channels within the chiral unitary approach.
 The interaction of these channels produces that state, but the $K^0 \Sigma^+, K^+ \Sigma^0, K^+ \Lambda$ channels are very far away in energy from the $N^*(1535)$ and it is unclear how much the correlation functions of these channels, filtering information of the interaction above their respective thresholds, can determine the existence of a bound state around $150 \, \rm MeV$ below the thresholds.
 We have then addressed the inverse problem, assuming that the correlation functions for the $K^0 \Sigma^+, K^+ \Sigma^0, K^+ \Lambda$ and $\eta p$ channels is known experimentally, for which we take synthetic data extracted from the evaluated correlation functions, and perform a fit to these data, very general and with minimal assumptions.
 Then we obtain the values of the parameters of the framework used and with them we determine the different observables tied to the correlation functions.
 We determine the scattering length and effective range for each of the four channels and we find a pole in the $T$ matrix that corresponds to the $N^*(1535)$.
 The remarkable thing is not that we obtain this state, which was expected with the input used to obtain the correlation functions used in the fits, but that it is obtained with high precision.
 The uncertainty in the binding, obtained using the bootstrap method, is only $6 \, \rm MeV$.
-Very interesting also is that one can evaluate the couplings of the state to the different channels with also high precision, such that unmistakenly one can assert that the state obtained has isospin $\frac{1}{2}$.
+Very interesting also is that one can evaluate the couplings of the state to the different channels with also high precision, such that unmistakably one can assert that the state obtained has isospin $\frac{1}{2}$.
 The results obtained here should encourage the measurement of these correlation functions to see how much the $N^*(1535)$ is tied to the $K^0 \Sigma^+, K^+ \Sigma^0, K^+ \Lambda$ and $\eta p$ channels, a subject of much discussion concerning the nature of the state.
+For the moment, the $K^+\Lambda$ correlation function is available, which looks very similar to the one obtained here.
+However, when analyzed in the experiment by means of a single channel, the real part of the scattering length obtained has the same sign but is twice as big as the one obtained here, and we trace the discrepancy to the use of the single channel analysis in the experimental work \cite{expelamb}.
+We show the importance of using coupled channels in the analysis and make a call for the measurement of the complementary channels discussed in this work.